Leave a Message

 Are there planned developments, new schools, or transit changes nearby?

-Is competition fierce in popular neighborhoods?
+Is competition still strong in popular neighborhoods?

-What are the property taxes and HOA fees like?
+What about property taxes and HOA fees?

 Work With Sallie